weixian-zhang/azfile-keyless-mount/README.md

 * option to send logs to Log Analytics workspace

+### Deployment

-AKM .exe and config.yaml can be found in [./deploy](https://github.com/weixian-zhang/azfile-keyless-mount/tree/main/deploy) folder.
+* AKM .exe and config.yaml can be found in [./deploy](https://github.com/weixian-zhang/azfile-keyless-mount/tree/main/deploy) folder.
-.exe file is bundled as self-contained and does not require DotNet framework to be installed.
+AzFileKeylessMount.exe file is bundled as self-contained and does not require DotNet framework to be installed.
+Once the console window is configured to be hidden, running [AzFileKeylessMount.exe](https://github.com/weixian-zhang/azfile-keyless-mount/blob/main/deploy/AzFileKeylessMount.exe) makes AKM run like a background app

-AKM console window can be hidden by a setting in config.yaml or it can be [added as Windows Startup program](https://shellgeek.com/startup-folder-path-in-windows-server/) to cover VM restart scenario.
+* AKM can be [added as Windows Startup program](https://shellgeek.com/startup-folder-path-in-windows-server/) to cover VM restart scenario.
+* For newly created VMs, another option of deployment is to install AKM using [Custom Script Extension](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows)